kgrossnickle/eth-box/README.md

  2. Some epochs are 50x slower...
 NO idea why.
 Probably some error in the HLSL code, which on error GPU code takes the maximum path to return which could be 50x slower.
 An example error epoch is epoch 435 (seed = 37f0818a24a483c5bd9c28e7b455358ccfe14a11e3504f5290946f9e3582775c ).
 On my 2070 RTX , I get 17 MH/s on epoch 434 and 436 and **.32** MH/s on epoch 435, around 50x slower...
 # Change GPU to run on ( for CPU testing )
 in ```MainPage::MainPage()``` change ```miner = DXMiner(0); ``` to ```miner = DXMiner(YOUR_GPU_OR_CPU_NUM)``` where the number is the index number from the dropdown from the device tab from the GUI when you run it.
 Sorry I hardcoded this for SPEEEDDDDD and since GPU is always index 0 so it should only cause trouble if you have more than 1
+# High level how it works
+MainPage.cpp creates a DXMiner object from DXMiner.cpp.
+Then MainPage.cpp connects via socket to a pool.
+With the current epoch etc. info from the pool, DXMiner then creates DAG in ETHASHGenerateDataset.hlsl.
+Then MainPage.cpp starts a new thread for the DXMiner to mine while connected to the pool.
+In the new thread, The DXMiner.mine() function is then called repeatedly and DXMiner.nonce is updated after each run of DXMiner.mine().
+Each Call of DXMiner.mine calls ETHashMine.hlsl to see if there is solutions.
+If  a solution is found, the MainPage.cpp sees the change in DXMiner.solutions and sends it to the pool.
 # Testing
 Open Mainpage.cpp
  and comment out or uncomment